Intel: Tax dispute in India

 In August 2016, Indian officials of the Bruhat Bengaluru Mahanagara Palike (BBMP) parked garbage trucks on Intel's campus and threatened to dump them for evading payment of property taxes between 2007 and 2008, to the tune of ₹340 million.
 Intel had reportedly been paying taxes as a non-air-conditioned office, when the campus in fact had central air conditioning.
 Other factors, such as land acquisition and construction improvements, added to the tax burden.
 Previously, Intel had appealed the demand in the Karnataka high court in July, during which the court ordered Intel to pay BBMP half the owed amount of ₹170 million plus arrears by August 28 of that year.

+Hardware instability lawsuit

+In November 2024, a group of Intel customers who had purchased the company's Raptor Lake CPUs filed a class-action lawsuit against Intel, alleging that the company was aware of instability issues affecting 13th- and 14th-generation Raptor Lake CPUs that the company failed to disclose to customers.